 To start Excel, click Start > Programs > Microsoft Office > Microsoft Excel.

-Once you bring up Excel, it will automatically be ready for you to start a new spreadsheet.
-If you would like to create another one while working on the current one, simply choose New from the File menu.
+Once you open Excel, it is ready for you to start a new spreadsheet.
+If you would like to create another spreadsheet while working on the current one, simply choose New from the File menu.

 You can also get to a new sheet by clicking on Sheet Tab (which is located at the bottom of the spreadsheet) other than the one that you are currently working on (default is Sheet 1).